The Five Essentials of Ontario Lake Life

 Fern Resort

-Many family friendly properties, such as Fern Resort and Bayview Wildwood Resort, make it easy for parents and kids to enjoy the lake together.
+Many family friendly properties, such as Fern Resort, make it easy for parents and kids to enjoy the lake together.
 Canoes resting upside down on the grass, kayaks lined along the shore, life jackets sorted by size — these small practical details make spontaneous outings possible.
+Fern specializes in family-friendly fun — and that includes life on the water!

 In adults-only spaces, resorts such as Dimension Retreats, guests use water as one element in their wellness journey — a quiet sanctuary for a simple morning swim or a paddle at sunset.